Developing a National Climate Plan: A Call to Action

 - Ensuring quality jobs for workers by requiring federal contractors, suppliers, and all federally funded clean energy and infrastructure projects comply with fair labor practices including workers’ right to organize, adherence to Davis-Bacon, and project labor agreements.

 - Fast-tracking the carbon economy by synchronizing the federal government’s approach to carbon management (including removal or capture, storage, transportation, and use).
-This would also include instructing the Department of Interior to purchase the first 900 gigatons of captured carbon from natural gas and direct air capture facilities to create the carbon market, and to fast-track the building of pipelines to transport CO2, hydrogen, ammonia and other gases necessary in a net-zero carbon economy.
+This would also include instructing the Department of Interior to purchase the first gigaton of captured carbon from a variety of sources, including natural gas, direct air capture, and industrial sources to create the carbon market, and to fast-track the building of pipelines to transport CO2, hydrogen, ammonia and other gases necessary in a net-zero carbon economy.

 - Making it Paris Plus by returning to the Paris Agreement and committing to more ambitious goals that are in line with our domestic priorities of cutting climate pollution by 50% in 2030 and to net-zero by 2050.
 This should be part of a broader international climate agenda that also includes ratifying the Kigali agreement to eliminate HFCs.